megabyte-labs/install.doctor/docs/scripts/after/run_onchange_after_24-vpn-linux.sh.tmpl.md

         find "${XDG_CONFIG_HOME:-$HOME/.config}/vpn" -type f -name "*.nmconnection" | while read WG_FILE; do
             # @description Ensure the WireGuard NetworkManager plugin is available
             if [ ! -d /usr/lib/NetworkManager/nm-wireguard-service ]; then
-                logg info 'The `nm-wireguard-service` is not present' logg info 'Installing the `nm-wireguard-service`'
+                logg info 'The nm-wireguard-service is not present' logg info 'Installing the nm-wireguard-service'
             fi

             # @description Add the WireGuard profiles